UVA Saves Hour

 The University of Virginia is participating in a test of a state wide effort to reduce electric demand.

-On Thursday, June 26th from 2-3 PM, U.Va. has agreed to reduce its electricity consumption by 12 megawats for one hour.
+On Thursday, June 25th from 2:00-3:00 PM, U.Va. has agreed to reduce its electricity consumption by 12 megawatts for one hour.
 This program, also known as the Demand Response Program, is designed to help prevent electric grid emergencies during the peak electric demand times in the summer months.

 Please help U.Va. reach this goal by switching off nonessential items at or near your work space at U.Va.
 Some items to consider are fans, lights, peripheral monitors, cell phone chargers, and printers.
 If you’ll be away from your office during that time please consider powering down your computer and other electronics.